cpxlabs/lillys-box/docs/design-system/README.md

-# Pet Care Game - Design System
+# Lilly's Box - Design System

 > Complete visual reference for every screen and component.
 > Use these docs with Nano Banana or Claude to implement UI upgrades.